ibm-cloud-docs/vmwaresolutions/services/managing-entrust-dc.md

 # Managing Entrust DataControl
 {: #managing-entrust-dc}

-New installations of Entrust DataControl® are no longer supported for new or existing deployments of vCenter Server® instances.
+New installations of Entrust DataControl® (formerly known as HyTrust DataControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
 You can still use or delete existing Entrust DataControl installations on your existing instances.
 {: deprecated}

-To manage the Entrust DataControl service, access the Entrust DataControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust DataControl console from the vSphere® Web Client.
+To manage Entrust DataControl, access the Entrust DataControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust DataControl console from the vSphere® Web Client.

 ## Accessing the Entrust DataControl WebGUI from the VMware Solutions console
 {: #managing-entrust-dc-accessing-webgui}